theimowski/master-thesis/docs/section-paradigms.md

 ### Higher-order functions

-Functions in functional programming languages are often referred to as "first-class citizens".
+Functions in FP languages are often referred to as "first-class citizens".
 This usually means that functions are treated just as any other ordinary value and are allowed to be combined together.
 A function is called higher-order when it returns or takes as a parameter another function.
 The concept of function pointers introduced in C and C++ is closely related to higher-order functions, though it does not guarantee type safety like in statically typed functional languages.